ballerina-attic/ballerina-www/website/two-column-pages/docs/community.md

 Oh no, you hit a bump on the road!
 Please tell us - we want to fix all bugs!

-- Found a bug in the compiler, standard libraries or the runtime?
+- Found a bug in the compiler, standard libraries, or the runtime?
 Create an issue here: https://github.com/ballerina-platform/ballerina-lang/issues
 - Found a bug in the language specification?
 Create an issue here: https://github.com/ballerina-platform/ballerina-spec/issues
-- Found a bug on the website?
+- Found a bug in the website?
 Create an issue here: https://github.com/ballerina-platform/ballerina-www/issues

-## Want to help us make Ballerina popular?!
+## Want to help us make Ballerina popular?

 We know getting a language established is like getting a new religion going!
 We really need you, our fans, to help spread the word!

-First let’s start with starring the main GitHub repo right here: <a href=”https://github.com/ballerina-platform/ballerina-lang”>https://github.com/ballerina-platform/ballerina-lang</a>.
+First, let’s start with starring the main GitHub repo right here: <a href=”https://github.com/ballerina-platform/ballerina-lang”>https://github.com/ballerina-platform/ballerina-lang</a>.
 Thank you!

 Second is to share the wealth by publishing your code on <a href=”https://central.ballerna.io”>Ballerina Central</a>!
-Do it today.
-Do it now.

 Follow us on Twitter: <a href=”https://twitter.com/ballerinalang”>@ballerinalang</a>.
 Tweet with the “#ballerinalang” hashtag!

 Do you want to organize a local meetup or hackathon?
-WSO2 can help with presentation / training content, logistics, swag, and some funds to for munchies.
+WSO2 can help with presentation / training content, logistics, swag, and some funds for munchies.
 Give us a buzz and we’ll get right on it: <a href=”mailto:contact@ballerina.io”>contact@ballerina.io</a>.

 ## Want to help implement Ballerina?
 Join the project and write some code with us to make Ballerina better!
-You can hang out with us in the Slack channel, the mailing list and of course on GitHub.
+You can hang out with us in the Slack channel, the mailing list, and of course on GitHub.

-Please read the <a href=”XX”>Contributor Guide</a> so you are aware of the ground rules as you start!
+Read the <a href=”XX”>Contributor Guide</a> to make yourself aware of the ground rules as you start!
 Happy dancing!